CodingSuru/portfolio/README.md

-💼 Experience Section
+# 💼 Experience Section

 Highlights my internship at Nigpon Data Systems (02/2025–Present) as a Machine Learning Engineer Intern, where I developed ML models for resume parsing, sales prediction, and more.

-🎓 Education Section
+# 🎓 Education Section

-B.Tech in Artificial Intelligence and Machine Learning, Galgotias University (01/2022–07/2025).
+B.C.A in Artificial Intelligence and Machine Learning, Galgotias University (01/2022–07/2025).

-📬 Contact Section
+# 📬 Contact Section

 Located at the bottom with:
-📞 Phone: +91-XXX-XXX-XXXX
-�勤 Email: suryansh.singh@example.com
+�勤 Email: suruswork395@example.com

 Animated form with Anime.js effects (e.g., slide-in fields).

-🚀 Setup and Deployment
+# 🚀 Setup and Deployment

 Clone the Repository:git clone https://github.com/suryanshsingh/portfolio.git